On $q$-de Rham cohomology via $\Lambda$-rings: Introduction

 Taking the Frobenius stabilisation of the complete $q$-de Rham complex of $A$ yields a complex resembling the de Rham--Witt complex.
 We show (Theorem \ref{mainthm4}) that up to $(q^{1/p^{\infty}}-1)$-torsion, the $p$-adic completion of this complex depends only on the $p$-adic completion of $A[\zeta_{p^{\infty}}]$ (where $\zeta_n$ denotes a primitive $n$th root of unity), with no requirement for a lift of Frobenius or a choice of co-ordinates.
 The main idea is to show that the stabilised $q$-de Rham complex is in a sense given by applying Fontaine's period ring construction $A_{\inf}$ to the best possible perfectoid approximation to $A[\zeta_{p^{\infty}}]$.
-As a consequence, this shows (Corollary \ref{finalcor}) that after attaching all $p$-power roots of $q$, $q$-de Rham cohomology in mixed characteristic is independent of choices, which was already known after base change to a period ring, via the comparisons of \cite{BhattMorrowScholze} between $q$-de Rham cohomology their theory $A\Omega^{\bt}$.
+As a consequence, this shows (Corollary \ref{finalcor}) that after attaching all $p$-power roots of $q$, $q$-de Rham cohomology in mixed characteristic is independent of choices, which was already known after base change to a period ring, via the comparisons of \cite{BhattMorrowScholze} between $q$-de Rham cohomology and their theory $A\Omega$.

-We expect that the dependence of these cohomology theories either on Adams operations at the residue characteristics (for de Rham) or on $p$-power roots of $q$ (for variants of de Rham--Witt) is unavoidable, and that the conjectures of \cite{scholzeqdef} might thus be slightly optimistic.
-Some of the strongest evidence for the conjectures is provided by the lifts of the Cartier isomorphisms, which rely on a choice of Frobenius.
-On the other hand, the comparison theorems of \cite{BhattMorrowScholze} can be seen as a manifestation of $q$-de Rham--Witt complexes; although they do not require a lift of Frobenius, they involve all $p$-power roots of $q$.
+The cohomology theories we construct thus depend either on Adams operations at the residue characteristics (for de Rham) or on $p$-power roots of $q$ (for variants of de Rham--Witt), establishing correspondingly weakened versions of the conjectures of \cite{scholzeqdef}; in Remark \ref{finalrmk}, we suggest a possible candidate for a theory without those restrictions.
 The essence of our construction of $q$-de Rham cohomology of $A$ over $R$ is to set $q$ to be an element of rank $1$ for the $\Lambda$-ring structure, and to look at flat $\Lambda$-rings $B$ over $R[q]$ equipped with morphisms $A \to B/(q-1)$ of $\Lambda$-rings over $R$.
 If these seem unfamiliar, reassurance should be provided by the observation that $(q-1)B$ carries $q$-analogues of divided power operations (Remark \ref{DPrmk}).

-For the variants of de Rham--Witt cohomology in \S \ref{DRWsn}, the key to giving a characterisation independent of lifts of Frobenius is the factorisation of the tilting equivalence for perfectoid algebra via a category of $\Lambda_p$-rings.
+For the variants of de Rham--Witt cohomology in \S \ref{DRWsn}, the key to giving a characterisation independent of lifts of Frobenius is the factorisation of the tilting equivalence for perfectoid algebras via a category of $\Lambda_p$-rings, leading to constructions similar to \cite{BhattMorrowScholze}.